 All "Earth Notes" content is written by Damon Hart-Davis.
 There are a few contributions from guests.

-Photos and images are largely from Damon, some via the Gallery.
-In all other cases appropriate permissions are held or available, up to the images being in the public domain.
+Photos and images are largely from Damon.
+Some are from the Gallery.
+In all other cases appropriate permissions are held or available.
+(Up to the images being in the public domain in some cases.)

 For images from others, look for: